-5.5.6.2 Existing features partly or fully covering the functionality

-SA1 studied privacy in Release 6 in TR 22.949 (Study on Generalised Privacy Capability) [72].
-SA3 also studied privacy in Release 14 in TR 33.849 (Study on subscriber privacy impact in 3GPP) [73].
+SA1 studied privacy in Release 6 in TR 22.949 [72].
+SA3 also studied privacy in Release 14 in TR 33.849 [73].

 Requirements for privacy for 4G are defined in TS 22.278 [74]:

 The Evolved Packet System shall provide several appropriate levels of user privacy including communication confidentiality, location privacy, and identity protection.